Emergent geometry and duality in the carbon nucleus: Methods

 Then one can rotate all particles $i = 1, \dots, A$ from the old coordinates to the new ones as

-After the alignment of the shortest axis to the $x$-axis, we rotate the configuration along the $x$-axis so that one of the $\alpha$ clusters is positioned on the $y = 0$ plane with positive $z$ value, or $\pm 120^\circ$, in a random way.
-For the $2_1^+$ and $3_1^-$ states the same operations are made and the results in the $x = 0$ plane are shown in Fig.~\ref{fig:theta12_dstx0} (a,c,e).
-For the Hoyle state type (obtuse triangle with large angles), after we align the longest axis of the configuration to the $z$-axis, we rotate along the $z$-axis so that the middle $\alpha$ is always put on the $x=0$ plane and $y>0$.
-The results for the $x = 0$ plane are shown in Fig.~\ref{fig:theta12_dstx0} (b,d,f).
+For nuclear states that we have already identified as having an equilateral triangle shape, we rotate the configuration along the $x$-axis so that one of the alpha clusters is positioned on the $y = 0$ plan.
+We then symmetrize with respect to $0^\circ$, $120^\circ$, and $240^\circ$ rotations.
+For nuclear states that we have already identified as having an obtuse isosceles shape, we identify the $z$ axis as the direction with the longest RMS deviation of the nucleon positions relative to the c.m.
+We then rotate the density configurations along the $z$ axis so that the alpha cluster with the smallest $z$ value has a positive $y$ coordinate.

-In Fig.~\ref{fig:theta12_dstx0} the selected states are obtained by NLEFT using spatial $\alpha$-cluster initial wave functions.
-Here we show selected states obtained using shell-model harmonic oscillator wave functions in the middle panel of Fig.~\ref{fig:dstx0-sm}.
-The corresponding density distribution for the two inner angles of the triangle formed by the three alpha clusters are shown in the upper panel and the schematic particle-hole configurations are shown in the lower panel.
-In the configuration panel, the red circles are for protons and blue circles for neutrons, with solid ones for particles and hollow ones for holes.
-All the scales are kept the same as in Fig.~\ref{fig:theta12_dstx0}.
-For those configurations without showing neutron ones explicitly, the neutrons are occupied in the lowest possible levels (that is, fully $s_{1/2}$ and $1p_{3/2}$).
-They all show similar equilateral triangle structure as the ground state, but with less clear $\alpha$ cluster structure due to single-particle excitation.
-It is also interesting to see that among those selected states, the $\alpha$ cluster structure is less maintained when particle is excited up to the $s-d$ shell than those excited only up to the $1p_{1/2}$ level, and the separation distances between clusters are the largest when it is excited to $1d_{5/2}$ level.
+In Fig.~\ref{fig:dstx0-sm}, we show the density distribution for the two inner angles of the triangle in the top panel and the tomographic projection of the nuclear density in the middle panel for the states $1^-_1, 4^+_2, 1^+_2, 2^+_3, 4^-_2$ obtained using shell model initial states.
+The color scales are same as in Fig.~\ref{fig:theta12_dstx0}.
+The corresponding orbitals are shown in the lower panel of Fig.~\ref{fig:dstx0-sm}.
+The red circles are for protons and blue circles for neutrons, with solid ones for particles and hollow ones for holes.
+For those configurations not showing neutrons explicitly, the neutrons are occupied in the lowest possible levels (that is, fully $s_{1/2}$ and $1p_{3/2}$).
+They all show a similar equilateral triangle structure as the ground state, but in some cases with a less of a pronounced alpha cluster structure.
+It is also interesting to see that among those selected states, the alpha cluster structure is less pronounced when the particle excitation is in $s-d$ shell rather than the $1p_{1/2}$ level.
+Furthermore, the separation between the clusters is larger when the particle excitation reaches the $1d_{5/2}$ level.